agntcy/oasf/README.md

 ## Features

-OASF defines a set of standards for AI agent content representation that aims
+OASF defines a set of standards for agentic AI content representation that aims
 to:

 - Define common data structure to facilitate content standardization,